inpsyde/modularity/docs/Package.md

-Sometimes, especially in unit tests, it might be desirable to obtain services as defined for the production code, but without calling any `ExecutableModule::run()`, which usually contains WP-dependant code, and so requires heavy mocking.
+Sometimes, especially in unit tests, it might be desirable to obtain services as defined for the production code, but without calling any `ExecutableModule::run()`, which usually contains WP-dependant code, and therefore requires heavy mocking.

 For example, assuming a common `plugin()` function like the following: